This grain free red, white and blueberry fruit tart is a remake of an earlier post which had a graham cracker crust.

 Bake the nut crust for about 10-15 minutes to set it.
 Allow it to cool to room temperature.

+Allow baked crust to cool.
 While the crust is cooling, prepare the filling, (which takes about 3 minutes!) and prep the fruit.
 Spread the filling into cooled pie crust.

+Spread filling into cooled crust.
 Arrange the fruit in any pattern you wish.

+Arrange fruit in a pattern starting with center and moving outward.
 To achieve a bakery quality finish, brush the top of the fruit with an apricot glaze before chilling.

 If you’re looking for more patriotic desserts, try Star-spangled meringues with fresh berries, or this simple fresh strawberry pie.
 If you’re looking for more grain free desserts, try this Grain Free Berry Tart or Strawberry Fool.